jairocket/javascript-course/complete-javascript-course-master/NOTES.md

 - Pure Function: Function without side effects.
 Does not depend on external variables.
 Given the same inputs, always returns the same outputs.

 - Immutability: State (data) is never modified!
-Instead, state is copied and the copy is mutated and returned.
+Instead, state is copied and the copy is mutated and return it.

 Ex.
 React, Redux